RichardGoerler/beachomize/README.md

 ------------
 Download the [latest release](https://github.com/RichardGoerler/beachomize/releases) or clone the [git repository](https://github.com/RichardGoerler/beachomize).
 ### Prerequisites
 In order to run **beachomize** you need to have Python installed on your machine.
-Python2 is recommended, but it should also run on Python3.
 The python packages Tkinter and Numpy are required.
-#### Install Python2, Tkinter and Numpy
+#### Install Python3, Tkinter and Numpy
 ##### Linux
-Use your package manager to install the packages *python*, *python-tk* and *python-numpy* For instance, on Ubuntu **sudo apt-get install python python-tk python-numpy** should work in most cases.
+Use your package manager to install the packages *python3*, *python3-tk* and *python3-numpy* For instance, on Ubuntu **sudo apt-get install python3 python3-tk python3-numpy** should work in most cases.
 ##### Windows
 On Windows, *Anaconda* is usually the way to run python.
 You can download the windows version [here](https://www.continuum.io/downloads#windows).
 In that installation, the required packages should already be included.